-The details about the finalization of the plans for Richmond Hall are in progress.
 The information below will be updated to include new information or to answer other questions about the property and student occupancy.

 *Note - these floor plans are not drawn to scale.
 Floor plans are provided to demonstrate differences between room types.
 Individual rooms vary.
 All dimensions and square footage are approximate and should not be relied upon as representation, express or implied, of your actual assigned room.